MengYunWang/Granger-Causality-Analysis/README.md

 ### (1) Preprocessing:

-Subtract the ERP and ensemble mean; detrend and z-score the data
+- Subtract the ERP and ensemble mean
+- Detrend and z-score the data

-Check the data, make sure it is stationary.
-KPSS test or ADF test
+- Check the data, make sure it is stationary (_KPSS test or ADF test_)

 ### Parametric analysis:

 ### (2) Model order

-Use the ‘_armorf _’ function in BSMART toolbox to estimate the best order.
+- Use the ‘***armorf***’ function in BSMART toolbox to estimate the best order.

-Use BIC (recommended, ‘LWR’ or ‘OLS’ mode) and AIC to determine the suitable order.
+- Use ***BIC (recommended, ‘LWR’ or ‘OLS’ mode) and AIC*** to determine the suitable order.

 _Models with a small order have fewer parameters to estimate, which means that the estimation of those parameters (e.g., via the Matlab function armorf.m) will be more robust to noise.
 On the other hand, models with a small order are insensitive to longer time lags and thus may fail to detect true interactions that have a long temporal lag._